 This added efficiency is largely thanks to new engines, with the “neo” standing for “new engine option” (while “ceo” stands for “current engine option”).

 I also find it noteworthy how small the gap is between Delta’s A321ceo deliveries and A321neo deliveries.
-Delta has been taking delivery of A321ceos all the way through December 2021, which are at this point outdated aircraft (since the A321neo is the same aircraft, just more efficient, and has been in production for several years).
-Now, a few months later, the airline is taking delivery of the more efficient version of the jet.
+Delta took delivery of A321ceos all the way through December 2021, which are at this point outdated aircraft (since the A321neo is the same aircraft, just more efficient, and has been in production for several years).
+Then in March 2022 the airline started taking delivery of the more efficient version of the jet.
 Delta’s current A321 fleet is an average of just over three years old, so it’s still quite young.

 Delta Airbus A321neo passenger experience

 What should passengers expect onboard Delta’s Airbus A321neos?
-The first A321neos that Delta takes delivery of feature 194 seats, which is three more seats than you’ll find on current A321s.
+The A321neos that Delta is initially taking delivery of feature 194 seats, which is three more seats than you’ll find on current A321s.
 Specifically, you can expect:

 - 20 first class seats